-- A player may participate on whichever day of the match that he is available, with a nominated replacement playing on the second day.
-There shall be a maximum of two replacements per team in A grade, a maximum of three in B grade and a maximum of four in C grade. - 2.
+- 1. A player may participate on whichever day of the match that he is available, with a nominated replacement playing on the second day.
+There shall be a maximum of four replacement players per team in each of A and B grades. - 2.
 The captain of any team in a match where his team is using this rule shall, before the toss, inform the opposing captain and independent umpire(s) of the names of any player being replaced or replacing another.
 The team sheet submitted before the toss must clearly specify which individual player is replacing another individual player and the day on which each will play. - 3.
-Replacement player details must be included in the selected team on MyCricket as players not playing day 1 or day 2 not as substitute players. - 4.
+Replacement player details must be included in the selected team on PlayHQ as players, not substitutes. - 4.
 No change of player named on the team sheet shall be permitted on the grounds of injury or other unexpected unavailability or availability.
 This means, for example, that if the player who is named to play on the second day of a match is injured or becomes unexpectedly unavailable prior to that day, he cannot be further replaced. - 5.
 The player and his replacement may participate in the match on the day respectively specified, with full rights and obligations as if they were one and the same player.
 This shall mean, for example, that if the first named player were due to continue his innings at the re-commencement of play on the second day, or were due to complete an over in progress at that time, the second named player shall immediately resume such innings or over. - 6.
-If a player is named to play on one day of a two-day match and is to be replaced on the other day because of unavailability on that day, the replacement player and no other shall take his place on the other day, even if the first named player becomes unexpectedly available or if the replacement player becomes injured or unable to participate. - 7.
-The player who is nominated to be replaced may participate in another match in another grade on the scheduled playing days of the match in which he was replaced. - 8.
+If a player is named to play on one day of a two-day match and is to be replaced on the other day because of unavailability on that day, the replacement player and no other shall take his place on the other day, even if the first named player becomes unexpectedly available or if the replacement player becomes injured or unable to participate.

+- 7. The player who is nominated to be replaced may participate in another match in another grade on the scheduled playing days of the match in which he was replaced. - 8.
 The same replacement rights shall apply to the lower grade teams of a club if these are affected by the necessity to promote a player as a replacement player to a higher grade team under the provisions of this rule. - 9.
 A player named in a higher grade team on the first day of a two day match and then in a lower grade team on the second day of the same match must be named in the next highest team of that club for the second day, except where the player is a junior player eligible for Senior or Junior Colt teams.